 The strongest and most effective teams are built on a foundation of good habits.
 Seven habits, in fact.

 These habits include:

 - Having a clearly defined purpose

 - Having agreed behaviours and providing regular feedback

 - Holding regular team retrospective meetings to reflect

 Ensuring your managers (and the teams they lead) are developing these habits are not only crucial, but they also indicate that the team has a great leader.

 But how do you track whether or not these teams are developing these habits?

-In short, with a tool such as Saberr, which can provide regular insights into how well teams are adopting these habits, along with the areas that they may need additional support in.
+In short, with a tool that can provide regular insights into how well teams are adopting these habits, along with the areas that they may need additional support in.

 Final thoughts on evaluating leadership performance